If you think you know what to expect in a Religious Studies class, Associate Professor Mary Joan Leith would like you to think again.

 Taking full advantage of Stonehill’s diverse liberal arts offerings, Religious Studies is an interdisciplinary program that embraces virtually all aspects of human experience as expressed in history, art, literature, social organization, politics, scientific exploration and ethics.

-In the Catholic tradition of the quest for greater understanding, the Department helps students develop critical appreciation of their own traditions and those of others.
+In the Catholic tradition of the quest for greater understanding, the Religious Studies Department helps students develop critical appreciation of their own traditions and those of others.

 Exploring Religion’s Role in Society